markatots/qMaruPL/README.md

 Go to "Table Overall" accordion property.
 Find "Row Break Col(From 1-5)".
 And enter "3".
 ![image_tutrial2_2](https://user-images.githubusercontent.com/95951577/146521789-f3b082e8-62fa-4506-927a-4f17de939682.png)
-Measures get in 3 colomns.
+Measures get in 3 columns.
 The width is too wide.
 Let's reduce the width and narrow it down.

 Go to "Header for Measure text, width, color" accordion property.
 Find "Width(px) if 0 then hidden", and enter 80.